giantparticlegames/InspectorGraph/README.md

 | ![Mesh Static Preview](.docs/InspectorWindow-ViewMode-Static-Mesh.png) | ![Shader Static Preview](.docs/InspectorWindow-ViewMode-Static-Shader.png) |

 ### References
 References are represented in the graph as curved arrows.
-The source of the arrow indicate the object that holds the reference and the end of the arrow represents the reference target.
+The source of the arrow indicates the object that holds the reference and the end of the arrow represents the reference target.

 ![Reference](.docs/Reference.png)